The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Supplementary Evaluation and Additional Details

 \subsection{Datasets}

 We use the datasets listed in Table~\ref{table:datasets} for the evaluation on the transformer model.
 For each dataset, we use the sequence lengths corresponding to the text obtained after preprocessing as performed in the implementations corresponding to past work on various transformer models~\cite{transformer, bert, xlnet}.
-The Wiki512 and Wiki128 datasets, usually used for pre-training~\cite{bert}, are generated from a dump of the English Wikipedia website.
-Each sequence in the datasets was created by accumulating consecutive sentences from the dump until a sentence could no longer be added without exceeding the maximum sequence length used for training (which is a hyperparameter).
+The Wiki512 and Wiki128 datasets, usually used for pre-training~\cite{bert}, are generated from a dump of the English Wikipedia website~\cite{wikipedia}.
+Each sequence in these two datasets was created by accumulating consecutive sentences from the dump until a sentence could no longer be added without exceeding the maximum sequence length used for training (which is a hyperparameter).
 This was done, in the transformer implementation, to reduce wasted computation due to padding as much as possible.
 As a result, these datasets do not provide as much opportunity for \Sys~to exploit as do some of the other datasets.
-We saw this reflected in Fig.~\ref{fig:flop_ratios} and in~\S\ref{sec:eval}.
+We saw this reflected in Fig.~\ref{fig:flop_ratios} as well as in the evaluation in~\S\ref{sec:eval}.